-4. Hency in this area is semething which is a relatively new phenomenon.
-Consequently most of it is being hearded.
-The immediate result is the inflation of local prices (eg. pigs at \$100, a scrawny fewl \$2 or more, local payments for day labour at \$1 per day on indigenous plantations).
-This accumulation of mency has a circular social flow within the society.
+4. Money in this area is something which is a relatively new phenomenon.

+Consequently most of it is being hoarded.
+The immediate result is the inflation of local prices (eg. pigs at \$100, a scrawny fowl \$2 or more, local payments for day labour at \$1 per day on indigenous plantations).
+This accumulation of money has a circular social flow within the society.
 Little is going out of the area.
-The inflow of mency has only come about recently and it is due primarily to the good prices of occas, the good growing conditions and recent harvestings i.e. increased production.

-f any substantial in from (a) mission con
+The inflow of money has only come about recently and it is due primarily to the good prices of cocoa, the good growing conditions and recent harvestings i.e. increased production.
+Before 1967 [?] there is no evidence of any substantial inflow of money.
+Cash income in those days was derived from (a) missions employment, and (b) outside employment.

-Deaprement of District Administration,

-BOKU Patrol Post,
+Deaprtment [Department] of District Administration, BOKU Patrol Post, Buin Sub-District, Bougainville District.

-Buin Sub-District,

-Bougainville District.

 17th.
 February, 1969.
 The District Officer, Patrol Post, BOKU.

-Officer Conducting Patrol

-: Mr. C. Oaeke - Local Government Officer.

-: 6/1/69 to 12/1/69.
-20/1/59 to 24/1/69.

-Area Patroled

-: BANA Local Government Council Area.

-Object of Patrol

-: Tax payers Meetings of BANA Local Government for 1969/70's Taxation.

-Officer accompanying Patrol

-: Mr. Joseph Ihrah - Council Clerk : Mr. Awai - President of the Counci
+Boku Patrol Report No. 3 of 1968/69.
+Officer Conducting Patrol : Mr. C. Oaeke - Local Government Officer.
+Duration of Patrol : 6/1/69 to 12/1/69.
+20/1/69 to 24/1/69.
+Area Patroled : BANA Local Government Council Area.
+Object of Patrol : Tax payers Meetings of BANA Local Government for 1969/70's Taxation.
+Officer accompanying Patrol : Mr.Joseph Ihrah - Council Clerk : Mr. Awai - President of the Counci [Council]

-Introduction .
+Introduction.

-(1) To find out the opinions of the Tax Payers of Bana Local Government Council about the Council Tax of 1969/70.
+(1) To find out the opinions of the Tax Payers of Bana Local

+Government Council about the Council Tax of 1969/70.

-(2) The President of the Council, Mr. WAwai, outlined the details of how the money was spent on the previous taxation of 1968/69.
+(2) The President of the Council, Mr Wawai, outlined the details of how the money was spent on the previous taxation of 1968/69.

-(3) To find out how the money for the coming financial year of 1969/70 will be spent in relation to Capital Works Projects.
-This will help the Council to plan the Wroks Programme for 1969/70.
+(3) To find out how the money for the coming financial year of the Council to plan the Wroks [Works] Progromme [Programme] for 1969/70.